callmejim1226/callmejim1226/README.md

 # Hi there 👋

 I'm a passionate **full-stack software programmer**, who enjoys exploring many fields in computer science.
-These include web development (full-stack), database design, algorithm & data, networks & distributed systems, object-oriented design, and using scripting languages (Java, Python, etc).
-I'm currently concentrating on the software development field at Northeastern University as a computer science major and pursuing a math minor.
+These include web & mobile app development (full-stack), database design, algorithm & data, networks & distributed systems, object-oriented design, and using scripting languages (Java, Python, etc).

-I enjoy experiencing a leadership role in the WiroArt project.
-I take the lead as the opportunity to learn more about the development of software products and become an effective communicator & eager listener when I collaborate with my teammates.

 - 🔭 I’m currently developing a full stack Flutter app in the [WiroArt](https://www.linkedin.com/company/wiroart-inc/) and leading the [NEU LIKELION](https://www.instagram.com/likelion_neu) community through [LIKELION US](https://us.likelion.net/) class program at Northeastern University.
+- 🏫 I concentrate on software development at Northeastern University as a computer science major and pursuing a math minor.
+I expect to graduate by December 2024 with a BSCS degree.
 - 🌱 I’m currently learning software development (Web 2.0 & 3.0, mobile app) and computer systems
 - 👯 I’m looking to collaborate with product managers and software developers in a company that makes creative software
 - 🤔 I’m looking for help with Blockchain (Web 3.0) and Cloud product development